 UN appoints Adeosun into pension fund investment committee

-The United Nations has appointed Minister of Finance, Mrs Kemi Adeosun into the Investments Committee of the United Nations Joint Staff Pension Fund (UNJSPF).
+The United Nations has appointed Nigeria’s Minister of Finance, Kemi Adeosun into the Investments Committee of the United Nations Joint Staff Pension Fund (UNJSPF).

-In a statement signed by the Adeosun’s Special Adviser, Media and Communication, Mr Oluyinka Akintunde, on Sunday in Abuja, the minister would serve a one-year term effective from January 1, 2018.
+A statement signed by Adeosun’s Special Adviser, Media and Communication, Oluyinka Akintunde, on Sunday in Abuja said the minister would serve a one-year term effective from January 1, 2018, the News Agency of Nigeria reports.

-According to the statement, UN Under-Secretary-General, Jan Beagle, in a letter said that the appointment was ratified at the 55th plenary meeting of the 77th session of the General Assembly.
+According to the statement, UN Under-Secretary-General, Jan Beagle, said a letter that the appointment was ratified at the 55th plenary meeting of the 77th session of the General Assembly.

 “The General Assembly decided to appoint you as an ad-hoc member of the Investment Committee for a one-year term of office, beginning from 1st January, 2018.